4321baoxueyi/volume-visual/quiz-tutorial/README.md

   - 256
 answer: 128 sqrt(3)
 ```

-- `multi` denotes a "select all choices that apply" question.
+- `checkbox` denotes a "select all choices that apply" question.
 Here, the `answer` field is an array.
 Example:
 ```
-Which operations will likely increase the computation cost of direct volume rendering?
+question: Which operations will likely increase the computation cost of direct volume rendering?
 type: checkbox
 choices:
   - increase the sampling rate